Shout and Sing

 Performed by: Veronika Zajec

-The backing melody being played with a pick, and the lead melody by drawing the violin bow against the strings, the violin zither is a real rarity in Slovenia.
+The violin zither is a real rarity in Slovenia.
+The backing melody on the instrument is played with a pick and the lead melody by drawing a violin bow against the strings.
 Veronika Zajec was taught to play the instrument by her grandfather, the late Jože Zajec.
-He was a self-taught musician who played the violin zither both at dances and in the family setting.
+He was a self-taught musician who played the violin zither both at dances and in family settings.
 Likewise, when playing the violin zither, his granddaughter Veronika performs dance tunes and folk melodies, such as the tune I Shall not Pluck Flowers.

 Recorded: Ljubljana, 9.
 9. 2005